How to take Wegovy in 7 easy steps

 This will increase every four weeks to 0.50 mg, 1.0 mg, 1.7 mg, and finally to the highest dose, 2.4 mg.
-This is known as the titration period which helps your body to adjust to the medicine, helping to prevent and make side effects manageable.
+This is known as the titration period which helps your body to adjust to the medicine, helping to prevent and make the side effects of semaglutide manageable.

-Each month, you should receive 4 individually pre-filled pens.
-Once you’ve finished them, you know it’s time to up your dosage.
+Each month, you should receive 1 individual FlexTouch pre-filled pen that contains enough for 4 doses.
+Once you’ve finished the pen, you know it’s time to up your dosage.
 On the pen, turn the selector until the counter stops and shows your prescribed dose.

 Step 3: Insert your needle

 After you’ve selected the correct dose, it’s time to insert the needle.
-Along with your 4 pens, you’ll also receive 4 disposable NovoFine needles.
+Along with your FlexTouch pen, you’ll also receive 4 disposable NovoFine needles.
 First tear off the paper tab and push the needle straight onto the pen, turning until it's nice and tight.